Paul-Ho-Wei-Jian/Paul-Ho-Wei-Jian/README.md

 - 👋 Hi, I’m @Paul-Ho-Wei-Jian
 - 👀 I’m interested in Machine Learning / AI / Data Mining
 - 🌱 I’m currently learning data mining, data visualisation
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 Paul-Ho-Wei-Jian/Paul-Ho-Wei-Jian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.